matiaslang/library-app/README.md

 - [ ] Sometimes application does not refresh with new information.
 This needs to be investigated

-- [ ] Proper await for api requests
+  - [ ] Coldstarting lambda takes a few seconds -> this call needs to be avaited and the status needs to be shown to user